digitalcredentials/verifier-core/README.md

 #### arguments

 * credential - The W3C Verifiable Credential to be verified.
+* knownDidRegistries - a list of trusted registries.
-* reloadIssuerRegistry - A boolean (true/false) indication whether or not to refresh the cached copy of the registry.
+* reloadIssuerRegistry - A boolean (true/false) indication whether or not to refresh the cached copy of the registries.

 #### result